misteio/docker-mydumper/README.md

 This image is the lightweight that you can find for this service.

 # What is mydumper?
 Why?
+mydumper is a tool used for backing up MySQL database servers much faster than the mysqldump tool distributed with MySQL.
+It also has the capability to retrieve the binary logs from the remote server at the same time as the dump itself.

 * Parallelism (hence, speed) and performance (avoids expensive character set conversion routines, efficient code overall)
 * Easier to manage output (separate files for tables, dump metadata, etc, easy to view/parse data)